-Out of these, 12 types of clubs offer some form of physical education, including dance.
+Out of these, 12 types of clubs offer some form of physical education, including judo and dance.

 Providing opportunities for child to compete

-Children have represented Christ Church in numerous sporting events this year to date.
+Children have represented Christ Church in numerous sporting events this year.
 There has been noticeable success in hockey which shows the amount of time and commitment spent by the staff and external coaches.
-CCP won the Borough trials and represented Kingston at the London Youth Games.
+CCP won the Borough trials for the second year running and represented Kingston at the London Youth Games.

-As part of the rolling program, the staff will be working with hockey, cricket and tennis coaches over the summer term to develop new skills and enhance existing knowledge.
+As part of a rolling program, the staff will be working with dance, hockey, tennis, gymnastics, cricket and tag rugby union coaches to develop new skills and enhance existing knowledge.